The ANS, its relevance to Healing

-P.S.H. therapy works in a way that allows the ANS to correct itself in the body.
+Therapy works in a way that allows the ANS to correct itself in the body.
 It functions on the premise that the body (including the ANS) knows what it needs to heal itself.
 The role of therapy is to provide that space and awareness where the client can sufficiently allow the ANS and Subconscious to do its job in healing itself.

-P.S.H. is designed to release the original emotional cause of a particular emotionally based problem.
+Therapy is designed to release the original emotional cause of a particular emotionally based problem.
 There are a number of views on how emotions function in our body and therefore how important the ANS is to the release of this emotion.
 Three main views exist.

 View 1: Biological